japila-books/spark-structured-streaming-internals/docs/MicroBatchExecution.md

 Internally, `logicalPlan` transforms the <<analyzedPlan, analyzed logical plan>>.

 For every <<spark-sql-streaming-StreamingRelation.md#, StreamingRelation>> logical operator, `logicalPlan` tries to replace it with the [StreamingExecutionRelation](StreamingExecutionRelation.md) that was used earlier for the same `StreamingRelation` (if used multiple times in the plan) or creates a new one.
-While creating a new `StreamingExecutionRelation`, `logicalPlan` requests the `DataSource` to <<spark-sql-streaming-DataSource.md#createSource, create a streaming Source>> with the metadata path as `sources/uniqueID` directory in the [checkpoint root directory](StreamExecution.md#resolvedCheckpointRoot). `logicalPlan` prints out the following INFO message to the logs:
+While creating a new `StreamingExecutionRelation`, `logicalPlan` requests the `DataSource` to [create a streaming Source](DataSource.md#createSource) with the metadata path as `sources/uniqueID` directory in the [checkpoint root directory](StreamExecution.md#resolvedCheckpointRoot). `logicalPlan` prints out the following INFO message to the logs:

 ```text
 Using Source [source] from DataSourceV1 named '[sourceName]' [dataSourceV1]